 Due in large part to the need for creative protection solutions, a number of specialized life insurance policy riders have been designed to apply coverage where additional financial protection may be needed by a policy holder.
 Life insurance policy riders can provide policy holders with additional benefits, as well as increase peace of mind that if something happens, there will still be an adequate amount of coverage.
 If you’re looking for low cost life insurance, we can help.

 This article is going to explore the most popular options for riders and which ones that you should consider adding to your plan.
 If you have any additional questions about these riders, please contact one of our experienced agents and they would be happy to answer those questions.

-It is important to note that some disability income riders will pay out only if the policy holder becomes disabled as a result of an accident, while others will pay for an insured’s disability due to either an accident or an illness.
+It is important to note that some disability income riders will pay out only if the policy holder becomes disabled as a result of an accident, others will pay for an insured’s disability due to either an accident or an illness.

 Term Conversion Rider

 Term life insurance provides coverage for a certain period of time such as 15 or 20 years.
 Permanent life insurance, such as whole life or universal life, will provide coverage throughout one’s entire life (provided that the premiums are paid).

 By obtaining a term conversion rider, the policy holder of a term life policy will be able to convert the term policy into permanent coverage without the need to undergo a medical exam to prove his or her insurability.

 This type of coverage option can be especially attractive for those who are just starting out in their careers or families and who need life insurance coverage but don’t have enough funds to secure all of their coverage with a permanent life insurance plan.
 In most cases, there will be a deadline for when the policy holder must convert their term policy over to a permanent plan.